LAMP Stack Tutorial¶

 Create a MySQL Database box

-On the Boxes page, click New > CloudFormation and select MySQL Database.
-Name it MySQL DB and select an AWS provider account registered in ElasticBox because this box needs the AWS CloudFormation service.
+For this tutorial we will use an Amazon RDS, as the box is already pre-configured.
+On the Boxes page, click New > Template and select MySQL Database.
+Choose the MySql Icon, name it MySQL DB and select your AWS provider.
+This example box needs the AWS CloudFormation service.
 Save.

 Define the LAMP Stack App Tier¶